GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/group-policies-deployment.md

 # Deploy IAP Desktop automatically

-If multiple users in your organizations use IAP Desktop, you can automate the process of deploying IAP Desktop to users' workstations by using Active Directory or Intune.
+If multiple users in your organization use IAP Desktop, you can automate the process of deploying IAP Desktop to users' workstations by using Active Directory or Intune.

 === "Active Directory"